InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Results and Discussion

 \subsection{Featurization of Spectra and Identification of Optimum Bin Locations}

-To make use of the spectral data, we need to extract meaningful features from the raw spectra collected during the experimental process.
+To utilize the spectral data, we need to extract meaningful features from the raw spectra collected during the experimental process.
 These spectra represent three different physical states of the film: as-cast (or unannealed), post-annealed, and post-dope.
-The as-cast spectra will be informative as to the effects of co-solvent mixtures.
+The as-cast spectra will provide insight into the effects of co-solvent mixtures.
 As previously noted, the processing solvent may influence aggregation of the polymer film, resulting in noticeable changes to the polymer's absorbance spectrum, such as vibronic progressions.
 The post-annealed spectra will therefore be more informative about the effects that annealing has on further aggregating (or deaggregating) the polymer as a function of temperature.
 We expect that this will be more informative than the as-cast spectra due to the strong influence of thermal history and crystallization dynamics.
 Finally, we expect the post-dope spectroscopy to be informative about the doping process itself.
-Here we can look for differences in polymer bleaching, anion spectra, and polaron spectra that may be indicative of fluctuations in carrier concentration which could impact the conductivity \cite{kwon2024quantifying,kiefer2019double}.
+Here we can look for differences in polymer bleaching, anion spectra, and polaron spectra that may be indicative of fluctuations in carrier concentration, which could impact the conductivity \cite{kwon2024quantifying,kiefer2019double}.
+We also preprocess the raw spectra by performing min-max normalization followed by curve smoothing using the Savitzky-Golay filter function from \textit{SciPy}.
 The raw spectra cannot be directly used for model training due to the limited dataset size, and features based on peak or valley position, width, and intensity are highly sensitive to noise.
 This makes it challenging for algorithms to reliably distinguish true spectral features from noise-induced artifacts.

 As discussed in Section \ref{intro}, AUC can serve as a robust alternative feature.
 Figure \ref{Fig:featurization_type} shows how we can use AUC features as an alternative to the identification of peaks and valleys.
-The AUC captures both the magnitude and the spread of spectral features, implicitly accounting for peak (valley as well) intensity, width, and position, while being less sensitive to noise compared to discrete peak/valley detection.
+The AUC captures both the magnitude and the spread of spectral features, implicitly accounting for peak (and valley) intensity, width, and position, while being less sensitive to noise compared to discrete peak/valley detection.
 To apply this method, we divide the spectrum into a set of bins (identified by the bin locations), and the AUC within each bin is computed as a feature.